-They need a supply of calcium and vitamin D3, using UVB radiation from the sunlight to help produce/ metabolise it.
+They need a supply of calcium and vitamin D3, using UVB radiation from the sunlight to help produce/metabolize it.

-Average life span is around 5-8 years.
+The average life span is around 5-8 years.
 Pogona Vitticeps for example can live for up to 10 years and grow to up to 60cm / 24 inches in captivity.
-Life span is significantly reduced in poor habitat or constant breeding.
+Life span is significantly reduced in poor habitats or constant breeding.
 You can read more about the life span of Bearded Dragons. by clicking that link.

 Brumation / Hibernation

-Similar to mammals they will have extended periods of rest where they shut down/ sleep for a few months, this is known as bearded dragon brummation.
-When brummating they should be left alone and temperature inside the enclosure should be reduced.
+Similar to mammals they will have extended periods of rest where they shut down/ sleep for a few months, this is known as bearded dragon brumation.
+When brumating they should be left alone and the temperature inside the enclosure should be reduced.

 More Interesting Facts: